 - 6 oz. dry Chow Mein stir fry noodles

 - 1 onion, diced

 - 2 Tablespoons peanut oil, can sub canola

 - Boil the Chow Mein noodles in a large pot for about 3 minutes.
 Drain, then rinse with cold water and drain again.
 Set aside.

-- In a large pot on medium heat, combine the vegetables and olive oil and cook for about 10 minutes, stirring occasionally.
+- In a large pot on medium heat, combine the onions, celery, cabbage, and peanut oil and cook for about 10 minutes, stirring occasionally.

 - In a small bowl, mix together the sauce ingredients and add to the vegetables.
 Stir in the Chow Mein noodles, and serve.